Daily life of the Etruscans: Etruscan's diet

-The frescoes found in many Etruscan necropolis depict the Etruscans in the splendor of the Triclinium banquet, drinking and eating with opulence (also evident in the lids of the figurative sarcophagi).
-The frescoes show the richness of the crockery and everyday objects (such as dice) found in the tombs, accompanying the deceased into the afterlife with the memory of their earthly life.

 The games

 Etruscan games, also depicted in tomb frescoes, were an important part of their lives.
 Herodotus recounts their many games: dice, kottabos, ball (episkyros or harpastum), Phersu, Askôliasmos, and borsa.

 The Etruscans drew direct inspiration from Greek practices for their pan-Etruscan sports games (Volsinies), pugilism and wrestling, throwing the discus, javelin, long jump, simple foot race or running with weapons (hoplitodromia).
 Some ludi circenses (games), which later the Romans partly took up, were different, such as mounted horse racing (bas-reliefs in Poggio Civitate), acrobatics by desultores, chariot racing (biga, triga and quadriga), which the auriga (slaves) practised with the reins tied behind their backs.

 The Romans also took up other games known as ludi scaenici, ritual and votive stage games, dance or ballet performances (including the histrionics), which Varro tells us were performed by an Etruscan tragedy writer called Volnius, for a genuinely theatrical purpose.